 Of course, we advise our pregnant patients to take the recommended precautions to avoid contagious illnesses—including COVID-19.
 But we are concerned that this report creates stress and anxiety for our expectant mothers that far outweighs the quality and value of the data.

 Until now, obstetricians have generally cautioned their patients that they are at higher risk for serious complications of flu and other respiratory illnesses during pregnancy.
 Pregnancy may cause a woman’s immune system to be less effective.
 For example, pregnant women with H1N1 (swine flu) were about 7 times more likely than others to require intensive care.
 During the swine flu pandemic, pregnant women were about 5% of all deaths—though they are only about 1% of the population.
 As COVID-19 spread over the past months, we have been very pleased that this new virus did not seem to be more dangerous during pregnancy.
-The new CDC report suggests otherwise.

 We appreciate that our professional organization, the American College of Obstetricians and Gynecologists (ACOG) has stepped forward to critique some of the statements in the CDC report.
 From ACOG: “…these new data have several key limitations…”.